kenwals/BoWood-Audio/README.md

     ![owner story 1](wireframe/owner-story1.png)

-    Homepage is simple and responsive to screen size, on smaller screens the navbar is transparent initially.
+    The homepage is simple and responsive to screen size, on smaller screens, the navbar is transparent initially.

 2. As the owner of this site, I want to be able to have an online store so I can sell merchandise and gift vouchers.